A complete guide to visiting Udawalawe national park, Sri Lanka

 Where to stay near Udawalawe national park?

-There are many hotels in Udawalawe that specifically cater to those visiting the Udawalawe national park.
+There are many hotels in Udawalawe that specifically cater to those visiting the Udawalawe National Park.
 Other than hotels, there’s not much else in the area, so make sure that your hotel or accommodation has options for food and drink.
 We stayed at Elephant Trail hotel, which was just outside of the national park.
 The hotel was really great value and had a pool, restaurant and bar.
 We were also able to book our safari package through the hotel as well.

 How long do you need in Udawalawe?